 GDPR - General Data Protection Regulation

-Our school has always had a Data Protection policy but the law has changed which requires all companies and government institutions to abide by new data protection regulations.
+Our school has always had a Data Protection policy but when the law changed it now requires all companies and government institutions to abide by new data protection regulations.
 The new regulations are meant to make quite clear to people what data is held about them by organisations and give a reason as to why.
 This list of information is given by way of a Privacy Notice.
 This video from the Information Commissioner's Office (ICO) helps to clarify 'what is data?'.

 The document at the bottom of this page runs through some general information regarding GDPR and what it means.
 This video might help to explain it too.